 An interview is an essential part of obtaining virtually any nonimmigrant visa for entry to the United States.
-But K-1 fiancé visa interview questions dive deeper into your history and intentions.
+But K-1 fiancé visa interview questions dive deeper into your history and long-term intentions.
 They can even seem a little personal.
-And that’s a little scary.
+For some people, that’s a little scary.

 It’s natural to be anxious about your K-1 interview.
-If you are prepared and know your fiancé well, you’ll find that the fiancé visa interview questions are actually very simple to answer.
+If you prepare yourself and know your fiancé well, you’ll find that the fiancé visa interview questions are actually very simple to answer.
 The K-1 questions will focus on your relationship with the U.S. citizen fiancé, but there’s no reason to fear the interview if you have a genuine relationship.

 Why Fiancé Visa Interview Questions Get So Much Attention